Erectile dysfunction (ED), also known as impotence, is the inability to get and maintain an erection.

-A vacuum pump is another treatment method for ED.
-It consists of a clear plastic tube that is connected to a pump, which is either hand or battery operated.
+A vacuum pump consists of a clear plastic tube that is connected to a pump, which is either hand or battery operated.

 You should not use a vacuum pump if you have a bleeding disorder or if you are taking anticoagulant medicines, which reduce the ability of your blood to clot.

-Side effects of vacuum pumps include pain or bruising, although these occur in less than a third of people.
+Side effects of vacuum pumps include pain or bruising, although these occur in less than a third of men.

-People who qualify for NHS prescriptions for ED treatments may be able to get a vacuum pump on the NHS (see above for more details).
-However, most people will need to buy one.
+Men who qualify for NHS prescriptions for erectile dysfunction treatments may be able to get a vacuum pump on the NHS (see above for more details).
+However, some men will need to buy one.

 The Sexual Advice Association produces a number of factsheets, including one on vacuum pumps that provides details of companies that supply them.

-If your ED does not respond to treatment, or you are unable or unwilling to use PDE-5 inhibitors or a vacuum pump, you may be given a medicine called alprostadil.
+If your erectile dysfunction doesn't respond to treatment, or you are unable or unwilling to use PDE-5 inhibitors or a vacuum pump, you may be given a medicine called alprostadil.
 This is a synthetic (man-made) hormone that helps to stimulate blood flow to the penis.

 Alprostadil is available as:

-You may be trained in how to correctly inject or insert alprostadil.
+You may be trained to correctly inject or insert alprostadil.
 If your partner is pregnant, use a condom during sex if you are inserting alprostadil into your urethra.

 Alprostadil will usually produce an erection after five to 15 minutes.
 How long the erection lasts will depend on the dose.

 In men who did not respond to PDE-5 inhibitors, alprostadil injections were successful in 85 out of 100 men.
-Alprostadil that is inserted into the urethra is successful for up to two-thirds of men.
+Alprostadil inserted into the urethra is successful for up to two-thirds of men.